goauthentik/authentik/README.md

 ## Installation

-For small/test setups it is recommended to use docker-compose, see the [documentation](https://goauthentik.io/docs/installation/docker-compose/?utm_source=github)
+For small/test setups it is recommended to use Docker Compose; refer to the [documentation](https://goauthentik.io/docs/installation/docker-compose/?utm_source=github).

 For bigger setups, there is a Helm Chart [here](https://github.com/goauthentik/helm).
-This is documented [here](https://goauthentik.io/docs/installation/kubernetes/?utm_source=github)
+This is documented [here](https://goauthentik.io/docs/installation/kubernetes/?utm_source=github).

 ## Screenshots